truebucha/md/skills/english.md

 # 3nd conditional (past action)

-If he hadn't drank a lot of beer yesterday, he wouldn't have missed the train If he hadn't broken up with his girlfrend, wouldn't have been so upset yesterday if Max hadn't hepled me with the logs I wouldn't [ha]ve resolved the issue if Leitenant hadn't missed the documents I wouldn't [ha]ve escape the army that year if my teacher hadn't missed the documents I wouldn't [ha]ve known how a broken promise fills like
+* If he hadn't drank a lot of beer yesterday, he wouldn't have missed the train
+* If he hadn't broken up with his girlfrend, wouldn't have been so upset yesterday
+* if Max hadn't hepled me with the logs I wouldn't [ha]ve resolved the issue
+* if Leitenant hadn't missed the documents I wouldn't [ha]ve escape the army that year
+* if my teacher hadn't missed the documents I wouldn't [ha]ve known how a broken promise fills like

+### Rule

 -> If he hadn't drank a lot of beer yesterday (Condition in Past Perfect)

--> he wouldn't have missed the train (Main Sentense)
+-> he wouldn't have missed the train (Main Sentense - would + present perfect)